 You don’t have to set aside any special time aside to work on this; you just incorporate it into your life.
 Your dog is learning what works with you and what doesn’t all the time, so remember that every single interaction you have with your dog is an opportunity to teach NILIF.

 This is an extremely effective program that can do wonders to change your dog’s behavior, moving them from being “out of control”, “attention-deficit”, and “acting deaf” to being “well-mannered”, “under control”, and “attentive”.
-Without having to do anything else, NILIF makes you the most important person in your dog’s life, improving bonding, improving your “dominance rank” in situations where this is in question, and helping your dog learn some impulse-control.
+Without having to do anything else, NILIF makes you the most important person in your dog’s life, improving bonding, and helping your dog learn some impulse-control.
 Clients have marveled at what huge effects it can have, and how easy it is to incorporate into your daily life with your dog (once you get used to it!).
 You can read more about the “NILIF” philosophy here.

 2) Develop Alternative Rewards